mikiTesf/wrex-py/README.md

 Give the Java version a try.
 Its faster!
 ```
 ### Contribution
 Contributions are always welcome.
-One way is to translate the values in the JSON files in [language/](./language) to the languages indicated by the file names.
+One way is to translate the columns in the `language` table in [data.db](wrex/data/data.db) to the language indicated by the
-Right now, all values in almost all the files are written in English.
+`lang_key` column.
+Right now, all values in almost all the rows are in English.